danoponline/Home_Service_Robot/README.md

 ### Home Service
 This is the last task of this project that combines all the previous tasks above in action.
 Basically, the robot localizes and navigates through the map in rviz; moves to pick up location and picks up a virtual object, waits 5 seconds; moves to drop off location and drops off the virtual object. `home_service.sh` is the name of the script.
 The script runs gazebo, amcl, rviz, pick_objects and add_markers_sync_robot node.
 The difference between add_markers and add_markers_sync_robot node is that the latter synchronizes the display of the virtual object when the robot reaches the pick up or the drop off location.
 The add_markers does not synchronize the timing.

-Below is the screenshot of the roboting running home service.
+Below is the screenshot of the robot running home service.
 <img src="home_service.png"/>

 ## Basic Build Instructions